Your first year

 One quarter of the study credits for the first year cover the methods and statistics courses.
 You will find a list and description as well as important details in the e-Prospectus:

 The academic year is divided over two semesters, and a semester is divided into two blocks of 8-10 weeks.
 At the university we count in credits, called ECTS.
 For successfully completing each course you get a number of credits, and one credit represents 28 hours of studying.
 A year has a total of 60 credits.
-At the end of your first year, you need to have earned at least 45 of the 60 credits to be able to continue with your study programme.
+At the end of your first year, you need to have earned at least 45 of the 60 credits (including at least one of the statistics courses) to be able to continue with your study programme.
+This is called Binding Study Advice.

 Courses are completed with an exam, usually in the week directly following the course.
 The exams in the first year are mostly exams consisting of multiple choice questions.
 In addition your grades for essays, papers or presentations will be taken into account when your final grade for a course is determined.
 After each exam period a week has been set aside for re-sits.